Can you prove your team’s impact on revenue—or do you just infer it?

 The ultimate goal is to combine all of this data so you can begin to understand 1) which accounts are moving forward and 2) which marketing strategy and sales activities are helping them to move forward.

 Putting it together

-Part of small team and still overwhelmed by ABM?
+Part of a small team and still overwhelmed by ABM?
 Not to worry!
-Checkout real examples of who resource-strapped teams mastered ABM.
+Check out real examples of how resource-strapped teams mastered ABM.

 About the AuthorFollow on Linkedin More Content by Caroline Van Dyke, Head of Content